 The William & Mary Philosophy Club provides an exciting atmosphere in which students have the opportunity to interact with one another and faculty outside the context of a classroom environment.
 Open to majors and non-majors alike, the Philosophy Club allows students to pursue their philosophical interests wherever they may take them, including areas beyond the scope of classes typically offered at the College.
 Activities include weekly discussions, lectures by guest philosophers, and a picnic each semester where students challenge faculty in a friendly game of volleyball.
-Starting in March 2011, the Philosophy Club also hosts the Annual William & Mary Undergraduate Philosophy Conference, a two-day long event in which students from the College and other universities share papers, receive critical feedback from each other and faculty, and enjoy a keynote lecture by a notable guest philosopher.

 Annual Student Conference

 The Philosophy Club also hosts the Annual William & Mary Undergraduate Philosophy Conference, a tradition which started in March 2011.
 The Conference is a two-day long event in which students from the College and other universities share papers, receive critical feedback from each other and faculty, and enjoy a keynote lecture by a notable guest philosopher.
 See the conference program from last Spring: 2016 Student Conference Program (.pdf).